Labor Planning Tools

 Strategies are about agility and responsiveness - looking at labor as part of an overall business process and optimizing minute-to-minute based on data and trends.
 Since labor is one of the largest expenses for organizations - often upwards of 70 percent of total operating costs - misalignment with demand could prove disastrous.

 Driver-Based Labor Planning

 Labor Planning: Agile Approaches for a Dynamic Environment outlines the most vital drivers of a distinct labor planning model, proven to optimize capacity.
-Using a Connected Planning approach, labor managers can look at each operational activity associated with a unique business volume driver, measure it against demand and other factors like minutes per activity, before finally breaking down actual demand into staffing hours or FTEs.
+Using a Connected Planning approach, labor planning managers can look at each operational activity associated with a unique business volume driver, measure it against demand and other factors like minutes per activity, before finally breaking down actual demand into staffing hours or FTEs.

 The result?
 A clear, concise labor planning dashboard that allows enterprise managers to visualize optimal labor capacity and demand in real time.
 With flexible logic and multi-dimensional modelling, the ability to link disparate data sources and handle large transaction volumes, this labor planning approach offers more intelligence and agility than a spreadsheet-based approach.

-Labor Planning: Agile Approaches for a Dynamic Environment is designed to aid managers looking for labor planning solutions to quickly plan future staff levels under alternative growth scenarios, significantly reduce unused staff capacity, optimize labor, satisfy customers and boost the bottom line.
-To learn more, download this white paper today.
+Labor Planning: Agile Approaches for a Dynamic Environment is a tool designed to aid managers looking for labor planning solutions to quickly plan future staff levels under alternative growth scenarios, significantly reduce unused staff capacity, optimize labor, satisfy customers and boost the bottom line.
+To learn more, download this FREE white paper today.